Workiva (NYSE:WK) Releases Q3 2022 Earnings Guidance

 Analyst Ratings Changes

-A number of analysts have recently commented on WK shares.
-BMO Capital Markets cut their price target on Workiva from $127.00 to $109.00 in a research note on Wednesday, May 4th.
-Stifel Nicolaus downgraded Workiva from a buy rating to a hold rating and lowered their price objective for the stock from $120.00 to $80.00 in a research report on Wednesday, May 4th.
-Finally, Robert W. Baird lifted their target price on Workiva from $100.00 to $105.00 in a report on Wednesday.
-Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of Moderate Buy and a consensus price target of $107.25.
+A number of equities research analysts have issued reports on the company.
+Stifel Nicolaus cut Workiva from a buy rating to a hold rating and decreased their target price for the stock from $120.00 to $80.00 in a research report on Wednesday, May 4th.
+BMO Capital Markets reduced their price objective on Workiva from $127.00 to $109.00 in a research report on Wednesday, May 4th.
+Finally, Robert W. Baird increased their price objective on Workiva from $100.00 to $105.00 in a research report on Wednesday, August 10th.
+Two investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and a consensus target price of $107.25.

 Workiva Inc, together with its subsidiaries, provides cloud-based compliance and regulatory reporting solutions worldwide.
 The company offers Workiva platform that offers controlled collaboration, data linking, data integrations, granular permissions, process management, and full audit trail services; and provides tools that enables customers to connect data from enterprise resource planning, governance risk and compliance, human capital management, and customer relationship management systems, as well as from other third-party cloud and on-premise applications.